Relocation of professional sports teams in Australia and New Zealand: NRL

 The NRL is the national competition in rugby league and was born out of the Sydney-based Australian Rugby League and New South Wales Rugby League competitions.

 In 1987, the Western Suburbs Magpies agreed to move from its (inner) Western suburbs base to the outer south-western Macarthur district following a prior move west to Lidcombe Oval.
 In 1999, they merged with the remaining Inner Western team, the Balmain Tigers, (both teams having been established in 1908) to become Wests Tigers.

 The North Sydney Bears attempted to move from their Northern Suburbs base to the swiftly growing Central Coast region just north of Sydney in 1999, however problems with construction at the proposed home ground now known as Central Coast Stadium meant that the Bears continued to play home matches in a variety of Sydney grounds before being forced into a merger with the Manly Sea Eagles as the Northern Eagles.
-The merged clubs played home matches at both the Central Coast and Manly's home ground of Brookvale Oval, but after the bears were expelled from the partnership, poor crowds at the former location led to a reversion to the name of Manly and games played exclusively at Brookvale Oval.
+The merged clubs played home matches at both the Central Coast and Manly's home ground of Brookvale Oval, but after the partnership collapsed, poor crowds at the former location led to a reversion to the name of Manly and games being played exclusively at Brookvale Oval.
+On 24 April 2025, 26 years after their ill-fated merger with Manly, the NRL agreed to a $50 million deal with the Western Australian Government to secure the 2027 return of the Bears to the competition as the Perth Bears, thereby representing a move of 3850 km to Perth.

 Subsequently, one of the owners of Central Coast Stadium, John Singleton, has attempted to lure another club to play there, notably the South Sydney Rabbitohs who have experienced poor crowds at their new home ground of Stadium Australia.

 The Canterbury Bulldogs were formed in 1935 and played their first season without a home ground.
 In 1936, they settled at Belmore Sports Ground and played home matches there until the end of the 1998 season.
 The Bulldogs trialled a number of alternative home grounds during the 1990s, including Concord Oval in 1994.
 In 1995, they changed their name to the Sydney Bulldogs and played most of the Premiership winning season at Parramatta Stadium, sharing the ground with bitter rivals, the Parramatta Eels and the also moved-and-renamed Sydney (Balmain) Tigers.
 They finally settled on Stadium Australia, the main stadium for the Sydney 2000 Olympic Games as their home ground, and in 2008, moved their training and administration facilities from Belmore to the Olympic Park Site, though have since re-embraced the Belmore region by returning to the name of the Canterbury-Bankstown Bulldogs and playing some of their home games at the new Belmore Sports Ground.

 Other clubs have moved to new home grounds but have retained their original base.